What Is Bone Broth Collagen Good For? A Complete Guide

-I penned those words in my journal on Day 7 of our bone broth detox.
+I penned those words in my journal on Day 7 of my bone broth detox.

-I first heard about collagen via Mark’s Daily Apple about four years ago via one of his “Dear Mark” posts.
-At that time, I was really struggling with some serious digestive and skin issues and was looking for natural sources of gut healing foods and supplements.
-Thank goodness for that post which eventually led me down the path of daily bone broth consumption which helped heal all of those issues in addition to smoothing out my cellulite 🙂
+I first heard about collagen via Mark’s Daily Apple about four years ago in a “Dear Mark” post.
+At that time, I was struggling with serious digestive and skin issues and searched for natural sources of gut-healing foods and supplements.
+His post led me down the path of daily bone broth consumption, helping to heal digestive issues and smooth out my cellulite.

-Collagen is a Buzzword & For Good Reason
+Collagen Is a Buzzword — and for Good Reason

-In the skincare and beauty industry the major collagen benefits touted are:
+In the United States, skincare and beauty industries alike proclaim the following collagen health benefits:

 - Improving skin elasticity